ennnbeee/mve-scripts/Intune/EndpointSecurity/FirewallRuleMigration/README.md

 - Changed the Authentication approach to Graph to use `deviceCode`.
 - Disabled sending of telemetry on success and failure.
 - Fixed an issue when checking for profile name matching when there are no existing firewall rule policies.
+- Resolved issues with module `Microsoft.Graph` version 2.26.1 module on PowerShell 5.
+- Changed requirements to use `Microsoft.Graph.Authentication` only.

 ## Script Use